Memory & Scratchpad

 file_grep | Search file contents by regex |

-Paths are always relative to the folder root.
+Paths are always relative to the slot’s root directory.
 Absolute paths and .. escapes are rejected.

 Full Example